slkennedy/user-research-guidelines/src/pages/affinity-diagram.md

   description: Once an interview is complete, documenting the key responses is quick and easy.
 - heading: Validity
   amount: 3
-  description: A nity diagrams can be somewhat subjective, as the creator makes determinations about what was important and how these items are grouped.
+  description: Affinity diagrams can be somewhat subjective, as the creator makes determinations about what was important and how these items are grouped.
 - heading: Expertise
   amount: 1
-  description: Creating an a nity diagram requires no special tools or methods and can be done by anyone on the team with access to recordings of the interviews.
+  description: Creating an affinity diagram requires no special tools or methods and can be done by anyone on the team with access to recordings of the interviews.

 # Optional
 relatedMethods: